Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Background

 \section{Background}

 Longitudinal studies are critical to answering research questions in many fields because of their ability to highlight trends and changes over time.
-In medicine, these analyses are fundamental to capturing a disease's evolution through different stages of life, as well as measuring the changes in treatments' effects.
+In medicine, these analyses are fundamental to capturing the evolution of a disease through different stages of life, as well as measuring the changes in treatments' effects.
 In social sciences, they are used to track the evolution of socioeconomic phenomena, such as the impact of where one lives on economic outcomes~\citep{wilson2012truly}, and the associated impact of policies on these outcomes.

 In the analysis of longitudinal data, linear mixed models (LMMs) emerged as a popular option to model repeated measures for the same statistical unit, such as individuals or countries, because of their interpretability and the availability of implementations in multiple statistical software~\citep{verbeke1997linear, diggle2024longitudinal}.
-The key advantage of LMMs is that one can model the population average as a function of time and covariates -- these population-level relations are known as fixed effects --, and individual-specific predictions, known as random effects, which capture the correlation between the measures for the same unit and quantify the deviation with respect to the population average.
+The key advantage of LMMs is that one can model the population trajectory (i.e.\ the overall longitudinal trend) as a function of time and covariates.
+These coefficients, which apply to all statistical units, are known as fixed effects, while individual-specific coefficients, known as random effects, can capture the correlation between the observed measurements for the same unit and quantify the deviation with respect to the population trajectory.
 Random effects are assumed to be drawn from a common distribution (usually normal) with zero mean.

-An underlying assumption of LMMs is \textit{homoscedasticity}: the residual variance is assumed constant across all observations and covariates.
+A common assumption made in the LMMs literature is \textit{homoscedasticity}: the residual variance is assumed constant across all observations and covariates.
 In other words, the effect of unobserved covariates, which is captured by the error term, contributes to variation in equal ways for all units.
-While some options to validate this assumption exist (e.g.\~Levene's test~\citep{levene1960robust} for homogeneity of variance, or fitted-residual plots to graphically assess the absence of unexplained patterns), these are not commonly reported in practice.
+While some options to validate this assumption exist (e.g.~Levene's test~\citep{levene1960robust} for homogeneity of variance, or fitted-residual plots to graphically assess the absence of unexplained patterns), these are not commonly reported in practice.
 While heteroscedasticity does not necessarily bias fixed effect estimates, ignoring this heterogeneity can impact variance estimates and, consequently, result in Type I and II errors~\citep{rosopa2013managing, rosopa2019conditional}.